What Is it Like to Be a Walden BSEE Student?

 Build a Career With an Online Teaching Degree

-Walden’s Richard W. Riley College of Education and Leadership is a Council for the Accreditation of Educator Preparation (CAEP)-accredited college, dedicated to enhancing educator effectiveness.
+Walden’s Richard W. Riley College of Education and Human Sciences is a Council for the Accreditation of Educator Preparation (CAEP)-accredited college, dedicated to enhancing educator effectiveness.
 In Walden’s bachelor’s degree program, you’ll prepare for initial licensure, guided by dedicated teacher educators and curriculum aligned with licensure requirements.
 As a BS in Elementary Education online degree candidate, you’ll review test preparation materials to help get you ready for the licensure exams needed for teacher certification.

 You’ll learn teaching strategies proven to help students in K–12 build confidence and excel in today’s diverse classroom environments.
 And you’ll join a community of leaders—65,000 education students and alumni, including more than 150 state teachers of the year—and share ideas with a community of your peers from across the United States.
 And when you’re ready, Walden offers master’s and doctoral degree programs that can help further enhance your skills and advance your career.